 And one note – most of these things are used to make the game boards.
 I’ll explain how I made them in this post, but you can make them however you want as well!
 The only real thing you need are the questions and answers.

-- Valentine’s Day Family Feud Questions (get them at the bottom of this post)
+- Valentine’s Day Family Feud Questions – get them at the bottom of this post or in my shop here

 - Poster board